Offline Estimation of Controlled Markov Chains: Minimaxity and Sample Complexity: Applications

+almost everywhere.
+Moreover, if $a_i$ is independent of time point $i$ (also called ``stationary"), then have almost everywhere

 } \paragraph{Reduction of Mixing Coefficients.} Next, we decompose the $\bar \eta$-mixing coefficients of the paired process $\{X_i,a_i\}$ into mixing coefficients over states and controls.
-We motivate this decomposition using two facts: \begin{itemize} \item The controls of a controlled Markov chain are often chosen with well-behaved properties by the user. \item In practice, it is easier to analyse the mixing coefficients of the individual processes than the paired processes. \end{itemize} We begin by defining the $\gamma$-mixing coefficients $\gamma_{p,j,i}$ for controls as the following total variation distance
+We motivate this decomposition using two facts: \begin{enumerate} \item The controls of a controlled Markov chain are often chosen by the user and is well behaved. \item The mixing coefficients of the individual processes can be analysed more directly. \end{enumerate} We begin by defining the $\gamma$-mixing coefficients $\gamma_{p,j,i}$ for controls as the following total variation distance \begin{small}